srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 **Volatile**: variable that shared across all objects

 ## Atomic variables
--synchronized works in variable level, and it has some methods
+> synchronized works in variable level, and it has some methods

 AtomicBoolean
 AtomicInteger, AtomicIntegerArray, AtomicIntegerFieldUpdater
 AtomicLong, AtomicLongArray, AtomicLongFieldUpdater